-- 1. As necessary, exchange information about each resource family complaint investigation and keep each Party informed of general progress in the complaint investigation and changes that may affect the result.
+- As necessary, exchange information about each resource family complaint investigation and keep each Party informed of general progress in the complaint investigation and changes that may affect the result.
 This exchange may include, but is not limited to, any information (e.g. concerns, post complaint events, or adverse actions) relevant to the complaint investigation. - 2.
-As needed, communicate the general progress in the complaint investigation that may affect the work provided by each Party, including potential inability to complete the complaint investigation. - 3.
-Establish mutually agreed upon timelines for providing requested information or responses for actions not specified in the RFA WDs or applicable law. - 4.
-Provide other appropriate and necessary coordination as needed. - C. Complaint Referral to the CCLD - After the preliminary review specified in RFA WDs section 9-06A(c), the County will refer each complaint that requires an investigation to the appropriate CCLD Office within one (1) business day following receipt of the complaint as specified in RFA WDs section 4-03(e). - 2.
-The referral must be in writing and include the physical address location of the County's file for the resource family, the contact information of the custodian of the resource family's file, the contact information of the complainant, and detailed information regarding the complaint allegation. - D. Complaint Assignment
+As needed, communicate the general progress in the complaint investigation that may affect the work provided by each Party, including potential inability to complete the complaint investigation.

+- 3. Establish mutually agreed upon timelines for providing requested information or responses for actions not specified in the RFA WDs or applicable law. - 4.
+Provide other appropriate and necessary coordination as needed.

+C. Complaint Referral to the CCLD

+- After the preliminary review specified in RFA WD section 9-06A(c), the County shall refer each complaint that requires an investigation to the appropriate CCLD Office within one (1) business day following receipt of the complaint as specified in RFA WD section 4-03(e). - 2.
+The referral must be in writing and include the physical address location of the County's file for the resource family, the contact information of the custodian of the resource family's file, the contact information of the complainant, whether the resource family has placement of an Indian child, and detailed information regarding the complaint allegation. - 3.
+In the case of an Indian child, the county shall notify the tribal representative(s) of the Complaint Referral to CCLD.
+Provide the tribal representative(s) contact information in the complaint referral to CCLD.